 What is the marketing funnel?

 What are funnels in marketing exactly?
 A marketing funnel simply means the stages that customers go through when they purchase your product.
 It covers the customer journey all the steps from awareness, interest, consideration, intent, evaluation through to purchasing.
+Besides the term marketing funnel, it sometimes can also be called sales funnel or conversion funnel.

 The funnel metaphor refers to the idea that marketers cast a broad net to capture as many leads as possible, and then slowly narrow down potential customers as they progress through the funnel.